theironyard/homework/doc/guides/anatomy.md

 The `commit-hash` is the unique sha for a single commit.
 Tags and branches are not permitted. `homework publish` will fail if the `git` url is invalid.

+In addition, it should be noted that assignments are immutable.
+Any changes to an assignment MUST result in a new version.

 ## The .homework.json File

 You need to have a `.homework.json` file in the root of your project to do